Ph.D., University of Oregon

 “Virtual Prices and a General Theory of the Owner-Operated Firm,” Southern Economic Journal, 58(4), April 1992.
 (With Kelly Eakin).

-Microeconomics, Health Economics, Econometrics, Financial Economics, Industrial Organization, and Wine Economics.
+Microeconomics, Health Economics, Econometrics, Financial Economics, Industrial Organization, Wine Economics, Introduction to Economic Problems and Policies, and Economics of the Stock Market.